stfc/cloud-azimuth-user-docs/docs/platforms/slurm.md

 Some software is also available via the EESSI pilot repository - follow instructions from [here](https://www.eessi.io/docs/using_eessi/setting_up_environment/).

-If these methods are not appropriate and the software has wide applicability, consider making a PR to the [Slurm appliance repository](https://github.com/stackhpc/caas-slurm-appliance) which builds images for the Slurm platforms.
-Additional Ansible tasks could be added to the [extras.yml](https://github.com/stackhpc/ansible-slurm-appliance/blob/main/ansible/extras.yml) playbook.
+If these methods are not appropriate and the software has wide applicability, consider making a PR to the [Ansible Slurm Appliance](https://github.com/stackhpc/ansible-slurm-appliance), which contains code for building images and configuring Slurm that is used by Azimuth.